bosch-io/iot-things-examples/octopus-telemetry/README.md

 **Tip**: Find the information model of the Octopus device in the Eclipse Vorto repository. http://vorto.eclipse.org/#/details/com.bosch.iot.suite:OctopusSuiteEdition:1.0.0

-Open  src/main/octopus/octopus-mqtt/octopus-mqtt.ino` in your Arduino IDE.
+Open `src/main/octopus/octopus-mqtt/octopus-mqtt.ino` in your Arduino IDE.

 All properties relevant for the connection to our cloud services have to be set in `src/main/octopus/octopus-mqtt/settings.h`.
-Replace all XXX placeholders with your configuration properties.
+Replace all `XXX` placeholders with your configuration properties and write your credentials within the `" "` quotation marks.

 ```cpp
 #ifndef SETTINGS_H